 |Seasonal factors||New quarter + revised 5 previous quarters|

-Revisions to the output series for the last 12 months are due to revised and late responses from contributors, revisions to the output price indices used to deflate the current prices to constant (2005) prices and due to seasonal adjustment, as outlined in the table above.
+Revisions to the output series for the last 12 months were also due to revised and late responses from respondents.

 |New work published in this release||New work estimates previously published*||New work revisions||R&M published in this release||R&M estimates previously published*||R&M revisions|

 |Total Output published in this release||Total Output estimates previously published*||Total Output revisions|

 Special Events Policy

 The Olympics took place from 27 July to 12 August 2012 (with a few events starting on 25 July), and the Paralympics from 29 August to 9 September.
 For most economic statistics, any direct effect of the Olympics was mainly reflected in the August estimate, although some of the Paralympics-associated activity took place in September.
 Wider effects, for example, if the presence of the Olympics has influenced the number of non-Olympics tourist visits, may of course affect any of the summer months.

 This commentary is intended to help users to interpret the statistics in the light of events.
 As explained in ONS’s Special Events policy.
 It is not possible to make an estimate of the effect of the Olympics and Paralympics on particular series only on the basis of information collected in those series.
 More details of how certain series are affected are in an Information Note, and an article explaining how various elements are reflected in the National Account was published in July 2012.

 In June 2009 ONS announced major changes to the arrangements for producing construction statistics and indicated that the changes would take effect from the beginning of 2010.
 From January 2010, a new Monthly Business Survey replaced the quarterly output surveys for construction, and a quarterly new orders survey replaced the previous monthly new orders survey.